UPDATED: Mar 13, 2020

-Independent freelance rideshare drivers can also qualify for this tax deduction.
-For starters, you cannot get a job with companies such as Uber or Lyft unless you have proof of insurance on the vehicle you plan to use to pick up and drop off your fares.
 Unlike most partial auto insurance deductions, you can keep track of the amount of time you spend driving in order to calculate your deduction rather than tracking your miles.
 In the chart below, you can see how much of your monthly premium is deductible on your taxes.
-If you have an insurance policy with State Farm that costs $91 per month, and you spend 30% of your driving time working for Uber, you can deduct $27 for that month.
-That’s a total deduction of $324 at the end of the year!

 How to Handle Your Deduction When It’s Time to File Your Taxes

 Of course, you have to do more than just drive your car in order to qualify for the state duction.
-You have to actually keep track of either the miles you drive, or the amount of time you spend using your vehicle to earn an income.
+You have to actually keep track of either the miles you drive or the amount of time you spend using your vehicle to earn an income.

-In such cases, deducting your auto insurance can only be done if you file what it called a Schedule-C, also known as a “Long Form C”.
+In such cases, deducting your auto insurance can only be done if you file what is called a Schedule-C, also known as a “Long Form C”.
 This is different from the average 1040EZ that wage workers typically file because it requires a bit of tedium in order to meticulously document and collect all of the deductions you are eligible for.

 This could leave you vulnerable to some serious financial liability if the government feels you have not fulfilled your tax obligations.
 And unlike other financial debts, being of the red with the IRS can lead to criminal charges and even jail time.